 Unlike the other eight individuals who were scheduled to die alongside her, her plight drew support from within Indonesia.
 This was in large part because Indonesia also sends many migrant workers abroad—over 400,000 in 2014 alone—some also facing death row in countries like Saudi Arabia.

-Mary Jane's sympathizers took to the streets of Jakarta and Cilacap, the port city near the prison at Nusa Kambangan Island.
+Mary Jane's sympathisers took to the streets of Jakarta and Cilacap, the port city near the prison at Nusa Kambangan Island.
 Demonstrators also mobilized to Indonesian embassies and consulates around the world, from Manila and Hong Kong to Washington D.C.
-The Internet has been abuzz with #SaveMaryJaneVeloso, a top Twitter trending topic on the night of the execution and a petition garnering more than 240,000 signatures.
+The Internet has been abuzz, with #SaveMaryJaneVeloso a top Twitter trending topic on the night of the execution and a petition garnering more than 240,000 signatures.

 The Philippines, along with human rights groups, argue she was a victim—not a criminal—exploited by those arranging her employment.

-"When we are inside the room I hold the bag but I ask Christine why the bag little heavy [sic] but she said because it's new," Mary Jane said.
-"I check all zipper and pocket of the bag… all empty so I don't have thinking negative."
+"When we are inside the room I hold the bag but I ask Christine why the bag little heavy but she said because it's new," (sic) Mary Jane said.
+"I check all zipper and pocket of the bag…all empty so I don't have thinking negative" (sic).